 Our third wave SOUTHERN blend delivers the Melbourne touch to the classic Italian espresso.

-Bright, sweet and well-balanced profile, perfect for your milk coffees and those who like their espresso full of taste.
+SOUTHERN stays true to its original flavours with a crisp acidity, delivering a bright, sweet and well-balanced profile, perfect for your milk coffees and those who like their espresso full of taste.

 Our specialty (single) coffees are roasted from the highest-quality green coffee beans to their greatest flavor potential.
 All our specialty coffees are free of defects and have a distinctive character in the cup, with a score of 80 or above when graded according to SCAA Standards.

 Once the beans are processed and delivered, our master roaster at 36P spends a considerable amount of time to understand the coffee and develop unique roast profiles.

 After trying different profiles and cupping we decide on one profile that brings out the best out of that particular bean.

 We roast all our specialty coffees in small batches to maintain freshness and monitor quality.

 We develop our espresso roast coffee further in the roaster to increase the caramelisation and body, which suits being prepared on an espresso machine to extract delicious elixir.

 Our filter roasted coffee has been less developed in order to retain more of the sparkling acidity that a filtered cup of brew desires.